blockchain-unica/blockchain-unica/README.md

 # Talks

+- Formal methods for DeFi - Lending Pools and beyond.
+Invited talk at NYU Stern Fintech Conference, 2022
 - [Smart contracts in Bitcoin and BitML](https://bit.ly/31cufgx) talk at Dagstuhl Seminar on Rigorous Methods for Smart Contracts, 2021
 - [A formal model of Algorand smart contracts](https://youtu.be/q_127ILhaNA) talk at TPBC, 2021
 - [A formal model of Algorand smart contracts](https://www.youtube.com/watch?v=gxLNA3BAOQc&t=4s) talk at Financial Cryptography, 2021